-Andrew (Andy) and D'Wanda Giles were stationed on Burrows Island from January 1966 until June 1968.
-Frank Showers was the Officer in Charge (OIC) when the Gileses arrived, and Seaman Andrew Goodwin and his wife Stephanie were also serving at the station.
+Andrew (Andy) and D’Wanda Giles were stationed on Burrows Island from January 1966 until June 1968.
+Frank Showers was the officer-in-charge (OIC) when the Gileses arrived, and Seaman Andrew Goodwin and his wife Stephanie were also serving at the station.
 D’Wanda remembers the spectacular view from the front windows of their living quarters that often included Orca pods, ferries plying to and from Vancouver Island, and occasionally planes from Naval Air Station Whidbey Island conducting bombing practice on a cluster of rocks in the water straight out from the island.
 The planes looked like they were dropping bags of flour, and a loud “WHOMP” could be heard as the makeshift bombs hit their target.

 The OIC occupied a keeper’s bungalow while the Gileses resided in the duplex.
 Each side of the duplex had a foyer, living room, dining room, pantry, kitchen, and an enormous laundry room, complete with double sinks and a folding table, on the main floor, with two bedrooms, a huge bath, and storage on the second floor.
 A full attic, accessed by a rope ladder, provided more storage, and the basement was finished with workbenches.
 The Coast Guard furnished the duplex, providing a washer and dryer, vacuum cleaner, and all the paper products and cleaning materials.

 The enlisted families had to alternate laundry days, as the power drain was otherwise too much for the diesel generator.
-If the foghorn were in operation, laundry would have to wait, and even the ovens couldn't be used.
-After the first soundings of the fog horn, the regular blasts would soon become background noise, and the families had to focus to notice the signal was even operating.
+If the foghorn were in operation, laundry would have to wait, and even the ovens couldn’t be used.
+After the first soundings of the foghorn, the regular blasts would soon become background noise, and the families had to focus to notice the signal was even operating.

-Nancy Nock lived on Burrows Island for three years starting in June of 1968.
+Nancy Nock lived on Burrows Island for three years starting in June 1968.
 The week before she left, the station was connected to the power grid via a submarine cable.
 This change allowed unrestricted use of ovens and washing machines, and electric clocks were finally able to keep accurate time.
 When generators were being used, the electric clocks always ran fast or slow, so wind-up clocks were employed to keep time.
-The station's staff was reduced from three men to two in 1971, and the OIC move into the duplex from his bungalow, which was torn down.
+The station’s staff was reduced from three men to two in 1971, and the OIC moved into the duplex from his bungalow, which was torn down.

 Burrows Island Lighthouse was automated in 1972, when the remaining Coast Guard personnel left the station.
 The boathouse and keepers’ dwelling were boarded up, and then in the early 1990s a modern optic replaced the Fresnel lens in the lantern room.
 A helicopter landing pad now stands where the keeper’s bungalow was located, and a Fresnel lens, reportedly used at Burrows Island, can now be found at the Coast Guard Station in Port Angeles.
 (The lens on display doesn’t seem to match any of the historic characteristics for Burrows Island.)